• Skip to main content

 These will be converted at the average rate ruling over the whole period except for the following:

-Depreciation: It should be converted at the rate at which the fixed assets to which it relates has been converted.
+- Depreciation: It should be converted at the rate at which the fixed assets to which it relates have been converted.

-Provision for bad Debts: It should be converted at the rates as applicable to debtors.
+- Provision for bad Debts: They should be converted at the rates applicable to debtors.

 The closing stock should be converted at the prevailing at the end of the accounting year.